 abad isn't even translated as destroyed or perish, but

-annihilation from the "hell and destruction" verses would be jumping to conclusions.
-It's not impossible that it means that, but claiming it does would require some contextual hints (which don't exist) or have some heavy grammatical weight.
-As for the latter, I lean away from
+annihilation from the "hell and destruction" (of which, again, are only 3 of the 31) verses would be jumping to conclusions.
+It's not impossible that it means that, but claiming it does would require some contextual hints (which don't exist here) or some heavy grammatical weight as to be a valid interpretation.

-annihilation connotations even more because there are Hebrew words that are better for that concept.
+annihilation understandings for this word because of the fact there are Hebrew words that are more appropriate for that concept.

 shamad is a lot closer to an utter destruction.
-That's still not quite
+It's still not quite

 annihilation, but it's certainly closer than